 Lincoln Cents (1909-Date)

-1909 was a year of many "firsts."
+Lincoln Cent (1909-Date) 1909 was a year of many "firsts."
 U.S. Navy engineer Robert E. Peary became the first man to reach the North Pole.
 The first transcontinental auto race took place between New York and Seattle, and up in the sky, French engineer Louis Bleriot made the first English Channel crossing in a heavier-than-air machine.
 The United States Mint was preparing a first of its own: a regular-issue U.S. coin honoring an actual person.
 Defying a tradition that dated back to George Washington’s presidency, plans were made to honor the 100th anniversary of Abraham Lincoln’s birth with a new cent featuring a bust of the beloved president.

 For more than a century, federalofficials had followed George Washington’s lead and avoided the depiction of presidents, past or present—or any other recognizable individuals—on the nation’s circulating coinage.
 Thus, when the notion of a Lincolncoin arose, it encountered real resistance from traditionalists.
 Skeptics and critics were no match, however, for President Theodore Roosevelt.
 "TR" had a personal interest in revitalizing U.S. coinage.
 Having pushed through exciting new designs for the four gold denominations, he turned his attention to the cent, where the Indian Head design had held sway since 1859.
 He was steered in this direction by Victor David Brenner, a Lithuanian émigré with tremendous artistic talent and enormous admiration for Abraham Lincoln.
 Their paths crossed in 1908, when Roosevelt posed for Brenner for a Panama Canal Service medal.
 The artist had already modeled a plaque and medal for Lincoln’s birth centennial and suggested a Lincoln coin.
 The president readily agreed and asked him to submit proposed designs.
+Brenner’s obverse design featured a portrait of Lincoln facing right, and for the first time on the cent, the motto IN GOD WE TRUST.
+Flanking Lincoln’s bust on the left was the inscription LIBERTY, with the date on the right.
+The reverse design showed two sheaves of wheat, one on either side, framing the inscriptions ONE CENT, E PLURIBUS UNUM and UNITED STATES OF AMERICA.
+The highest points on the obverse are Lincoln’s cheekbone and jaw, on the reverse the tips of the wheat stalks.
+These are the places to first show wear.

 The controversy over Lincoln’s portrait soon died away; most Americans found the design appealing.
 A new dispute developed when the first examples of the coin, released in August 1909, were found to bear the artist’s initials V.D.B. in large letters at the base of the reverse.
 Public outcry led to their quick removal, and that in turn resulted in the creation of a major rarity: Only 484,000 cents were minted in San Francisco with the initials, and the 1909-S V.D.B. cent has been the most coveted coin in the series ever since.
 S-mint cents of 1909 without the V.D.B. are scarce, too, but, with a mintage of 1.8 million they ’re four times more "common."
 Brenner’s initials were restored in 1918, in much smaller letters, on the shoulder of Lincoln’s bust.